 1.16 “Confidential Information” means all information confidential to the Customer whether relating to the Customer’s business, customers or its customer’s business, patients, contacts, clients, suppliers or otherwise but excluding information now or at any time hereafter becoming generally known or accessible to the general public (unless due to the default of the Company hereunder) and information obtained by the Company from a third party free of restrictions on use or disclosure.

-2.1 Access – the Company will give you (the Customer) appropriate Access to Your Site or Server to enable you to update the Materials.
-Use of Access is at your own risk.
-You agree to use Access only in accordance with the Access Procedures.
-If you use Access other than in accordance with the Access Procedures or you use Access carelessly or negligently you may cause Your Site or the Server to fail.
-In such case, the Company reserves the right to charge you for the repair of any damage you cause to the Server or another customer’s Site and you agree to pay such charge.
+2.1 Access – the Company will give the Customer appropriate Access to the Customer Site or Server to enable the Customer to update the Materials.
+Use of Access is at the Customer’s own risk.
+The Customer agrees to use Access only in accordance with the Access Procedures.
+If the Customer uses Access other than in accordance with the Access Procedures or the Customer uses Access carelessly or negligently, the Customer may cause the Customer Site or the Server to fail.
+In such case, the Company reserves the right to charge the Customer for repair of any damage you cause to the Server or another customer’s Site and you agree to pay such charge.

-2.2 Materials – you are responsible for all Materials and any materials uploaded to Your Site or the Server using Access.
-You warrant that none of the Materials on Your Site will contain any statement or content that is obscene, indecent, libellous, seditious, offensive, defamatory, threatening, abusive, liable to incite racial hatred, discriminatory, blasphemous, in breach of confidence or privacy or in respect of which you are not the true and lawful owner of the copyright or trademark as the case may be or for which you have not obtained all necessary licences and/or approvals.
-You also warrant that any postings shall not be contrary to the law of, or infringe the rights of a third party enforceable in, any part of the United Kingdom, the European Union, the United States of America or the Commonwealth.
+2.2 Materials – the Customer is responsible for all Materials and any materials uploaded to the Customer Site or the Server using Access.
+The Customer warrants that none of the Materials on the Customer Site will contain any statement or content that is obscene, indecent, libellous, seditious, offensive, defamatory, threatening, abusive, liable to incite racial hatred, discriminatory, blasphemous, in breach of confidence or privacy or in respect of which the Customer is not the true and lawful owner of the copyright or trademark as the case may be or for which the Customer has not obtained all necessary licences and/or approvals.
+The Customer also warrants that any postings shall not be contrary to the law of, or infringe the rights of a third party enforceable in, any part of the United Kingdom, the European Union, the United States of America or the Commonwealth.

-2.3 Indemnity – you shall indemnify the Company and keep the Company free from and effectively indemnified against all costs, claims, expenses and liabilities arising in connection with any action, claim, demand or allegation which arises as a result of the Company providing the Services to you, or breach of clause 2.2 above or clause 2.4 below.
-The Company agrees to immediately provide you with notice of all such claims and the Company hereby grants you full conduct of the claim with the ability to defend, settle and compromise all actions.
-The Company shall provide at your expense all reasonable assistance necessary to handle any claim and you agree that any action taken in respect of such claims will be taken in consultation with the Company.
+2.3 Indemnity – the Customer shall indemnify the Company and keep the Company free from and effectively indemnified against all costs, claims, expenses and liabilities arising in connection with any action, claim, demand or allegation which arises as a result of the Company providing the Services to the Customer, or breach of Clause 2.2 above or Clause 2.4 below.
+The Company agrees to immediately provide the Customer with notice of all such claims and the Company hereby grants the Customer full conduct of the claim with the ability to defend, settle and compromise all actions.
+The Company shall provide at the Customers’ expense all reasonable assistance necessary to handle any claim, any action taken in respect of such claims must be taken in consultation with the Company.

-2.4 Domain Names – If the Company acquires a domain name for the customer, the Company is acting in the capacity of the customer’s agent, the contract for the registration being between you the customer and the appropriate Naming Authority.
+2.4 Domain Names – If the Company acquires a domain name for the Customer, the Company is acting in the capacity of the Customer’s agent, the Contract for the registration being between the Customer and the appropriate Naming Authority.

-2.5 You the customer shall not use a Domain Name that infringes or may infringe the intellectual property rights of any other person.
-You confirm and warrant that you are the owner of, or that you have been and are duly authorised by the owner of, any trademark or other names you have requested as part of a Domain Name or which is similar to a Domain Name you have requested.
-You acknowledge that the Company cannot guarantee that any Domain Name requested will be available or approved for use.
-In particular, Asckey Data Services Ltd gives no warranty that the Internet Domain Name requested will not infringe the rights of any third party and you the client indemnify the company in respect of any such infringements.
-Any Internet Protocol address allocated by the Company to you shall at all times remain the sole property of the Company and you shall have a personal non-transferrable licence to use such address for the duration of this Agreement.
-In the event of termination of this Agreement for whatsoever reason, your licence to use the Internet Protocol address shall automatically terminate and thereafter you shall not use such address.
+2.4.1 The Customer, shall not use a Domain Name that infringes or may infringe the intellectual property rights of any other person.
+The Customer confirms and warrants that they are the owner of, or have been and are duly authorised by the owner of, any trademark or other name requested as part of a Domain Name or which is similar to a Domain Name that has been requested.
+The Customer acknowledges that the Company cannot guarantee that any Domain Name requested will be available or approved for use.
+In particular, the Company gives no warranty that the Domain Name requested will not infringe the rights of any third party and the Customer indemnify the Company in respect of any such infringements.
+Any Internet Protocol address allocated by the Company to the Company shall at all times remain the sole property of the Company and the Customer shall have a personal non-transferable licence to use such address for the duration of this Agreement.
+In the event of termination of this Agreement for whatsoever reason, the Customer’s licence to use the Internet Protocol address shall automatically terminate and thereafter the Customer shall not use such address.

-2.6 If your application and/or database contain Person Identifiable Data (PID) then it is your responsibility to inform the Company of this fact before your application can be accepted for a hosting service.
-If you fail to disclose this information and your application/database is subsequently discovered to contain PID, your hosting service will be suspended immediately pending investigation and contract adjustment at your expense.
-If any data relates to NHS or NHS patients and you require live access to your application or associated database, you will be required to prove your compliance with a minimum of level 2 of ‘Connecting for Health Statement of Compliance’.
+2.5 If the Customer’s application and/or database contain Person Identifiable Data (PID) then it is the Customer’s responsibility to inform the Company of this fact before the application can be accepted for a hosting service.
+If you fail to disclose this information and the application/database is subsequently discovered to contain PID, the Customer’s hosting service will be suspended immediately pending investigation and contract adjustment at the expense of the Customer.
+If any data relates to NHS or NHS patients and the Customer requires live access to the application or associated database, the Customer will be required to prove their compliance with the Data Security and Protection Toolkit (DSPT).
 Failure to provide such information upon request may mean a refusal to provide a hosting connection.

-3.1 In consideration of the Charges, the Company shall for the term and on the terms and conditions of this Agreement provide you with the Services:
+3.1 In consideration of the Charges in Clause 5, the Company shall for the term, and on the terms and conditions of this Agreement, provide you with the following Services:

-Allocating space on a Server for Your Site and administering (that is “Hosting”) Your Site from a Server so that it is capable of being accessed over the Internet.
+3.1.1 Allocate space on a Server for the Customer Site and administering (that is “Hosting”) Customer Site from a Server so that it is capable of being accessed over the Internet.

-Backing up the Materials on Servers on a weekly or otherwise agreed basis noted in the Schedule and restoring Your Site from that backup in the event of a hardware or software failure.
+3.1.3 Back-up the Materials on Servers on a weekly or otherwise agreed basis noted in the Schedule and restoring Customer Site from that backup in the event of a hardware or software failure.

-Maintain what it considers to be the optimum performance for all the Sites (Your Site and those of its other customers) and Servers it hosts.
+3.1.4 Maintain what it considers to be optimum performance for all the Sites (Customer Site and those of its other customers) and Servers it hosts.

 4. BOTH PARTIES AGREE

 4.1 The Company may temporarily take the Servers off-line or suspend the Services from time to time for essential maintenance work, repair or improvement to its facilities.
-The Company will notify you at least 48 hours in advance of this necessary work and will use its reasonable endeavours to cause minimum disruption to Your Site or Server.
-Scheduled work will normally take place out of normal working hours unless previously agreed with the customer.
-However, there may be temporary access restrictions to Your Site or Server from the general Internet while this maintenance work is taking place.
+The Company will notify the Customer at least 48 hours in advance of this necessary work and will use its reasonable endeavours to cause minimum disruption to the Customer Site or Server.
+Scheduled work will normally take place out of normal working hours unless previously agreed with the Customer.
+However, there may be temporary access restrictions to the Customer Site or Server from the general internet while this maintenance work is taking place.

 4.2 It is technically impracticable to provide the Services free of faults and the Company does not undertake to do so.
 Upon receipt of a fault report (by telephone, written notice or email) relating to a fault in the Services, the Company will take reasonable steps to correct the fault.

-4.4 The Company may need to vary the technical specification of the Services for operational reasons provided that you have given consent.
+4.4 The Company may need to vary the technical specification of the Services for operational reasons provided that the Customer has given consent.

-4.5 The Company will not be responsible for any inability of yours to access the Services due to incompatibility between your terminal equipment and the Company’s equipment.
+4.5 The Company will not be responsible for any inability of the Customer to access the Services provided by the Company.

-4.6 Breach or dispute of any part of the contract should be notified to the other party in writing and respond within 14 days giving the opportunity to remedy or provide a solution that both parties agree to before taking other actions i.e. Termination.
+4.6 Breach or dispute of any part of this Agreement should be notified to the other party in writing and respond within 14 days giving the opportunity to remedy or provide a solution that both parties agree to before taking other actions i.e. Termination.

-4.7 Where the provision is for the NHS N3 networks both parties must maintain the relevant compliance and environment in accordance with the Information Governance (IG) requirements issued by the NHS Digital for the duration of the contract.
+4.7 Where the provision is for the NHS HSCN networks both parties must maintain the relevant compliance and environment in accordance with the Data Security and Protection Toolkit (DSPT) requirements issued by NHS Digital for the duration of the Contract.